Anacortes has plenty of places to get your daily dose of caffeine.

 For fifteen years, Penguin Coffee has been an Anacortes staple.
 Found almost at the halfway point on Commercial Ave. their location is cozy with street views.
 They make their drinks with Café Darte beans, and one of my favorite things to do is indulge in a sweet from Anacortes’s own Jalillah’s Cookies or a gluten-free treat from 5 B’s Bakery from Concrete.
 If you are a chocolate lover, be sure to try the Dilettante dark chocolate mocha or anything with white chocolate.

 When coffee drinkers think of Washington, they most likely think of Starbucks, which opened its Pikes Place Market store in 1971.
-Anacortes has two Starbucks locations; a stand inside Safeway and a store.
+Anacortes has two Starbucks locations; a stand inside Safeway and a store on Commercial Avenue.
 The store recently expanded and every Sunday there is free live music from 6-7 p.m.
 New menu items include protein boxes and salads.
 Summer favorites are the Starbucks Refreshers, tea infusions, Frappuccino and housemade small batch nitro cold brew.

 Pelican Bay Books & Coffeehouse